 - Where to get help with bearings?

-This is part of the Couplemate™ Technical Hub intro unit on Mobility.
+This is part of the Couplemate™ Technical Hub introductory unit on mobility.

 What are wheel bearings?